Sverdiyev/envelo-bug-hunt/README.md

 # Test Envelo

-My approach could still be refactored and improved, but it is definitely way better than the provided in the task :)
+My approach could still be refactored and improved, but it is definitely way better than the one provided in the task :)

 ## Bugs